-Hervey Bay is one of the top spots worldwide to go whale watching.
+Hervey Bay in Australia is one of the top spots worldwide to go whale watching.
 Humpback whales use Hervey Bay as their playground when they take a

-It’s 8.30am when we go on board of The Spirit of Hervey Bay for a 4.5 hour whale watching cruise.
+A whale watching cruise on the Spirit of Herey Bay is one of the best ways to spot whales in the wild.
+It’s 8.30am when we go on board of The Spirit for a 4.5 hour whale watching cruise.
 Although there is no best time of the day to go whale watching, the calm waves of the morning sea make it easier to spot whales.
-The boat itself is equipped with 6 viewing decks and underwater windows which should make it easier to spot the whales.
+The boat itself is equipped with 6 viewing decks and underwater windows, perfect for whale spotting!
+Inside there is a dining area and a bar where you can buy coffee and snacks.
+A small lunch was included in our tour.

 Why is Hervey Bay a great place for whale spotting?